richardturnnidge/starship_sentinel/README.md

 # Starship Sentinel
 Starship game which makes heavy use of transformation buffers.

-This game was written in C with AgonDev.
+This game was written in C with AgonDev https://github.com/AgonPlatform/agondev.

 Press any key to move on from the splash screen.